Hey, Snickerdoodle!

 Do I have to use brown butter?

-No. You can use regular melted and cooled unsalted butter.
+No. You can use regular melted and cooled butter if you would like.

 Can I use semi-sweet chocolate chips?